 for some small constant $\gamma >0$.
 By continuity of $H$ and $\Bar{H}$, and regularity of $\varphi$, we can choose $r > 0$ small enough, so that for every $(t,x) \in B_{r}(\Bar{t},\Bar{x})$ and $y\in \mathbb{R}^m$,

 and

 Now we denote $\Bar{p} = \nabla_{x} \varphi (\Bar{t},\Bar{x})$ and introduce the perturbed test function

-where $w_{\epsilon}$ is the approximate corrector which given is by the $\epsilon$-cell problem (\ref{cell}).
-By Lemma \ref{cellL} and the H\"{o}lder continuity of $H$ and $\varphi$, for every fixed $R>0$ we can choose $\epsilon$ small enough, so that
+where $w_{\varepsilon}$ is the approximate corrector which is given by the $\varepsilon$-cell problem (\ref{cell}).
+By Lemma \ref{cellL} and the H\"{o}lder continuity of $H$ and $\varphi$, for every fixed $R>0$ we can choose $\varepsilon$ small enough, so that

 Then combining with (\ref{Ec41}),(\ref{Ec42}), and (\ref{Ec43}), we obtain that for every $(t,x,y)\in B_{r}(\Bar{t},\Bar{x})\times B_{R}(\Bar{y})$,